Woobs8/CVML_kaggle_challenge/README.md

 ## Models
-Support Vector Machine (SVM): support for linear and traditional kernels (rbf, poly, sigmoid) Fully-Connected Neural Network (FC): implement a dense (fully-connected) neural network with a softmax classifier
+Support Vector Machine (SVM): support for linear and traditional kernels (rbf, poly, sigmoid)

+Fully-Connected Neural Network (FC): implement a dense (fully-connected) neural network with a softmax classifier

 ## Usage
-The Training/ directory contains script for generating, training and evaluating the the models.
+The Training/ directory contains scripts for generating, training and evaluating the models.
 Each script takes an output directory as an argument, in which it will place all output files.
+The trained models can be configured by changing the paramneters within the training scripts.